At The Pink Elephants Support Network, our aim is to support, nurture and empower women who are experiencing infertility and miscarriage.

 We also realised how easy it is to get stuck in the grief space and not know how to move forward.
 Nurturing our physical and mental health is a vital part of the journey and knowing all the options available both medically and holistically can give us a greater sense of control in what can otherwise be a time fraught with uncertainty and sadness.
 The key is having all this information readily accessible in the one spot!

-It was at this point we had to admit we needed some help bringing this amazing network to life and we brought on board our third co-founder Rachel, an absolute gem with just as much passion, drive and desire to make a difference as Sam and Gabbi.
+It was at this point Sam and Gabbi had to admit they needed some help bringing this amazing network to life and they brought on board Rachel Haywood as the third Co-Founder, an experienced Marketing and Strategic Manager with a background in Healthcare Communications, a passion for graphic design with just as much drive and desire to make a difference as Sam and Gabbi.

 Through Pink Elephants, we want to reduce the feelings of isolation many women feel by connecting them with other women who have experienced the journey before them, and are now able to mentor others.
 Miscarriage and infertility may be individual journeys, but no woman should have to walk them alone.
 So we want every woman to have the opportunity to connect with someone who ‘gets it’.
 We will also run closed groups on our website that women can join for additional support in a safe and caring environment.